 In addition, it is necessary to have a mechanism for recruiting trucking company participation.
 This approach to data collection will not work without strong support from the trucking community.
-The FMSIB itself is in an excellent position (with the help of the Washington Trucking Association) to recruit trucking firms for this task.
+WSDOT, perhaps working with the FMSIB, is in an excellent position (with the help of the Washington Trucking Association) to recruit trucking firms for this task.
 If the data collection task focuses on a specific road segment, it is imperative that trucking firms that use that road segment be identified and agree to participate, or this type of data collection will not be successful.